Answers to Frequently Asked Questions about Interlibrary Loan/ILLiad

 - Audiovisual materials like DVDs, videos, CDs, and cassettes

-- Materials from libraries outside of the United States
+- Materials from libraries outside of the United States; additionally, we do not borrow materials from Alaska or Hawaii

 - Some libraries, especially genealogical libraries, may be willing to photocopy portions of their materials, rather than lend them, if patrons can provide a specific description of what they need.

-For audiovisual or newer material requests, please fill out the Suggest a Purchase form or contact the library.
-Librarians will review the suggestion and will purchase the item if it meets our selection criteria, is available from our vendors, and we have the funds available to do so.
+For audiovisual or newer material requests, please fill out the Request a Purchase form (login required) or contact the library.
+Librarians will review the request and will purchase the item if it meets our selection criteria, is available from our vendors, and we have the funds available to do so.

-FVRL also subscribes to two platforms for downloadable audiobooks, OneClick and Overdrive, with more than 10,000 titles available to our patrons.
+FVRL also subscribes to some platforms for downloadable eBooks and audiobooks with thousands of titles available to our patrons.
 Library staff are happy to assist you in using these library resources.

 How long will it take to fill my request?

-Requests for most materials generally take three to four weeks.
+Requests for most materials generally take 3-4 weeks.
 Genealogical requests can take longer.

 Will there be restrictions on the materials?